functionless/eventual-website/docs/learn/1-what-is-eventual.md

 # What is Eventual?

-Eventual is a code-first service and software development kit (SDK) that helps developers build serverless micro-services in AWS with Infrastructure-as-Code (IaC).
+Eventual is a Software Development Kit (SDK) that for building micro-services in AWS using pure TypeScript and modern Infrastructure-as-Code (IaC) such as the AWS CDK, SST, Pulumi and Terraform (coming soon!).

 :::caution Video Coming Soon
 Stay tuned for an introductory video